Didisimmons/Ayo-Recipes/README.md

    <br/>

    - **Delete Category Page** (only available to admin)
-     To delete a category, the user can simply click the "DELETE" button on the manage category page.
+     To delete a category, the admin can simply click the "DELETE" button on the manage category page.
 When the admin user clicks this button, a modal appears asking the user to confirm their action.
-The user can delete the category name and description from the manage - category dashboard by clicking the delete button.
+The admin can delete the category name and description from the manage - category dashboard by clicking the delete button.
 If the answer is no, the user can cancel and return to the manage-category page.

    <br/>